-A hurricane watch has been issued for your town.
+A Hurricane Watch or Tropical Storm Watch has been issued for your town.
 Your anxiety levels were already high, and now they’re through the roof.
-A million thoughts are racing through your mind, but there’s no need to panic when watches and warnings are issued as long as you follow the advice given by local officials.
+A million thoughts are racing through your mind, but there’s no need to panic when storm watches and warnings are issued as long as you follow the advice given by local officials and professionals.

-When a hurricane or tropical storm threatens the United States coastline, meteorologists at the National Hurricane Center issue a variety of products, including watches and warnings, to keep the public informed about the dangers faced along the storm’s projected track.
+When a predicted hurricane or tropical storm threatens the U.S. coastline, meteorologists at the National Hurricane Center issue a variety of products, including watches and warnings, to keep the public informed about the dangers faced along the storm’s projected track.

-The primary goal of any NHC product is to protect life and property, so when a hurricane watch or warning is in effect, it’s important to understand how to properly react.
-For a more in-depth explanation of what the different watches and warnings precisely mean, click here.
+The primary goal of any NHC product is to protect life and property, so when a Hurricane Watch or Warning or Tropical Storm Watch or Warning is in effect, it’s important to understand how to react properly.

-Watches do not mean hurricane- or tropical-storm-force winds will definitely occur; they only means those winds are possible, but you still need to take watches seriously.
+Tropical Storm Watches do not mean hurricane- or tropical-storm-force winds will definitely occur; they only mean those winds are possible, but you still need to take watches seriously.

 - Purchase any emergency supplies that you don't already have on hand.
-Items such as batteries, candles and flashlights will likely sell out quickly, so it's advised to get to the stores early.
+Make a hurricane item checklist for batteries, candles and flashlights.
+They will likely sell out quickly, so it's advised to get to the stores early.

 - Prepare for a potential evacuation by reviewing your evacuation plan.
 If you have pets, you should also construct a pet evacuation plan.

 - Fully charge your cell phone and any other electronics you might need.

 - Fill your car with gas.
 If there is a loss of power, gas stations can’t pump gas unless they use a generator or an alternate power source.